SarahTech-alt/javascript-micro-challenges/README.md

 Go for it!
 Have fun!

 Remember: Imposter syndrome is real.
 You're awesome.
-We'll see you tomorrow.